How to Maintain a Trading Log That Actually Improves Performance

 The accuracy of your emotional tagging degrades rapidly after a trade closes.
 What felt like "confident execution" in the moment might feel like "reckless gambling" an hour later when you see the result.
 Neither retrospective interpretation is accurate.

 Build a habit of noting your emotional state before and immediately after each trade.
-TradeZella's mobile accessibility makes this practical even if you're trading away from your primary setup.
+Since TradeZella is browser-based, this is practical even if you're trading away from your primary setup.
 A quick tag takes seconds and preserves information that becomes valuable in aggregate.

 Over time, you'll discover correlations between emotional states and outcomes that surprise you.
 Maybe your "nervous" trades actually outperform because nervousness makes you more careful with position sizing.
 Maybe your "bored" trades underperform because boredom leads you to force setups that aren't really there.